AhmedRedaG/AhmedRedaG/README.md

 ## About Me

 I am a computer science student and backend developer, focused on understanding the how and why behind technologies to build efficient, high-performance solutions.
-Skilled in data structures, algorithms and problem solving, I have solved 500+ challenges on Codeforces and LeetCode.
-I have experience in databases and backend development through four projects totaling over 10,000 lines of code.
+Skilled in data structures, algorithms, and problem solving, I have solved 500+ challenges on Codeforces and LeetCode.
+Across four backend projects, I developed and maintained large codebases with a focus on performance, security, and clean architecture.

 - 🔭 Currently working on expanding my backend development expertise
 - 🌱 Learning more about system design and microservices architecture